RasT110e5/code-academy-jpmc/classes/class-3/README.md

 There can be virtually infinite branches on a git repository.
 But normally teams come up with a branching model that they will follow.
 For example, one of the branching models in software development can be like this:

-main --> dev --> feature/[feature_name] --> dev --> release/[release_number] --> main
+main --> develop --> feature/[feature_name] --> develop --> release/[release_number] --> main

-From main we create the dev branch.
-From dev we create the feature branch were we work on our changes.
+From main we create the develop branch.
+From develop we create the feature branch were we work on our changes.
 We then **commit** our changes and **push** them to our remote branch.
-We then submit a request to **merge** our feature branch to dev.
-Same request to merge dev to release and same request to merge release to main.
+We then submit a request to **merge** our feature branch to develop.
+Same request to merge develop to release and same request to merge release to main.

 This way we have pushed our change through separate environments or versions, testing it in all versions.

-## Basic commands
+### Basic commands

 Which commands would we use in order to do all that?
 Thankfully just a few and easy to learn.